Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 1. Create an account at aws.amazon.com
 2. Open the IAM application and create a new user.
 3. Set the Amazon S3 for the user and note the users AWS ACCESS and SECRET keys.
 4. Open the S3 application and create a new bucket.
-For the purpose of this application the bucket name is myquizgame.
+For the purpose of this application the bucket name is xxxx.
 ![Bucket](docs/deployment/aws/bucket.png)
 5. Consult the [AWS documentation](https://aws.amazon.com/s3/ "Link to AWS Docs") to set it up according to your needs.
 6. The s3 bucket is now updated to be accessed by your application.